 To help keep your succulents alive and thriving, Apartment Therapy shared some insight behind why you're (accidentally) killing off your coffee-table greenery.
 It turns out, it's all about location.
 The article cites important planting advice from the popular Newburyport, Massachusetts, floral and décor shop Sage Market + Design, explaining the general rules of (green) thumb.

-"Succulents in the purple and orange color family prefer the outdoors.
+"Succulents in the purple and orange colour family prefer the outdoors.
 They will prefer your patio or deck to your darker rooms.
 Succulents that are really very green will do better indoors."
 A few other essential care tips include using well-drained soil for planting, plucking out dry or dead leaves, watering by misting every 10 to 14 days, and repotting with fresh soil once a year.